RenderKit/embree/README.txt

 --- Supported Platforms ---

-To use Embree your CPU has to support at least SSE2.

 Embree supports Windows, Linux and MacOSX, each in 32bit and 64bit modes.
-The code compiles with the Intel Compiler, the Microsoft Compiler and with GCC.
+The code compiles with the Intel Compiler, the Microsoft Compiler, GCC and CLANG.
 Using the Intel Compiler improves performance by approximately 10%.
 Performance also varies across different operating systems.
 Embree requires a CPU with at least support for SSE2.
 Embree is optimized for Intel CPUs supporting SSE, AVX, and AVX2